Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/preview/display_mode.rst

 Use this mode judge the quality of the color-distribution and saturation, you can also view a U/V scatter-plot.

 The picture is converted to YUV-format.
-The U- and V-values represent the angle of the color.
+The U and V values represent the angle of the color.
-For pixel of the picture, one point is plotted in the display at the U and V-value-position.
+For pixel of the picture, one point is plotted in the display at the U and V value position.
-If several pixels happen to have the same U/V-value the pixel in the plot gets brighter.
+If several pixels happen to have the same UV value the pixel in the plot gets brighter.

 To help you understand what color is meant, a hexagram marking the extreme positions (red, magenta, blue, cyan, green, yellow) is drawn and a red cross to mark the origin.